JackSzwergold/Writing/arcade_game_diary/index.md

 #### Berzerk (1980)

 The first time I played *Berzerk* was in this discount store on Brighton Beach Avenue that was eventually called *Bertas* but had some generic sounding discount store name.
 It was weird since they spread out a few arcade games to wherever they could plug one in.
-And *Berzerk* was facing the far wall away from the windows and away from the main entrance.
+And *Berzerk* was facing the far wall away from the windows—where other arcade games were setup—and away from the main entrance.

 * **Bite Monster (Pac-Man clone) (1980)**
 * **Boot Hill (1977)**